rojenzaman/SecureRsyncVPNBackup/README.md

 ### Add Multiple Paths per Server

-You can now specify multiple files or directories to back up from each remote server using the `paths` parameter.
+You can specify multiple files or directories to back up from each remote server using the `paths` parameter.

 **Example:**